Joining us: FAQs

 How is the orchestra funded?

 There is a per-concert subscription of £35 (£15 for full-time students/unemployed).
-There is also be ticket income, and a small income from refreshments.
+There is also income from ticket sales, bar sales at concerts, raffles and a small income from rehearsal refreshments.

 Is anyone paid?